 If you do a Greek Islands cruise with a Greece-based cruise company like Celestyal Cruises, you get more perks: never having to pack and unpack, no rushing for ferries, stunning scenery en route, onboard activities with a Greek cultural flair, bountiful fresh food, learning opportunities and kindness at every turn…

 What more would a multigenerational family vacation require?

 Kindness of Strangers and Crew

 In full disclosure, we are not frequent cruisers and care more about where we dock than the ship we’re on.
-An eight-day sailing over Greek Easter, on a medium size Greek ship with ample facilities but no fancy casinos or art auctions, sounded ideal.
+An eight-day sailing over Greek Easter on a medium-sized Greek ship with ample facilities but no fancy casinos or art auctions sounded ideal.

-It turned out that the easy sailing, relaxed pace and warm vibes onboard a Celestyal cruise are infectious.
-Each day we met more fellow passengers who were repeat customers.
+The easy sailing, relaxed pace, and warm vibes onboard a Celestyal cruise were infectious.
+Each day, we met more fellow passengers who were repeat customers.
 We were also surprised by how many passengers and crew remembered each other from past voyages.